Rugg-Gunn-Lab/nf_mtr_seq/README.md

 - Install `Nextflow` according to [their instructions](https://www.nextflow.io/docs/latest/install.html)
 - Install the [dependencies](#dependencies) listed below so that they are available in your environment
 - Clone this git repository: `git clone https://github.com/Rugg-Gunn-Lab/nf_mtr_seq.git`
+- Edit the .genome files in the genomes.d folder.
+Replace the folder/file paths with locally available bowtie2 and star genomes and cellranger gtf file.
+See bowtie2 and star documentation for building genomes if required.

 You are now good to go! and can now follow the usage instructions.